 Benefits Of Stereo Audio

 Stereo is the most common audio signal channel arrangement used in the music industry today.
-A majority of the music files are compatible with this system.

-Stereo audio is beloved because it gives a sense of realism and space to mixes (music, television, cinema, and more).
+Stereo audio is used because it gives a sense of realism and space to mixes (music, television, cinema, and more).
 We naturally hear in stereo since we have two ears, and stereo audio takes full advantage of this fact, offering the dimension of width to the audio.

 With a host of benefits offered, stereo systems have successfully replaced mono systems.
 Some of the benefits are listed as follows:

-Stereo became the ideal format for recording music in the late 60s.
+Stereo became the ideal format for mixing music in the late 60s.
 As a result, most home audio systems and earphones make use of stereo signals.
 It also finds application in the PA systems used in concert halls.
 This is because of its ability to recreate the instruments' physical separation on stage.

 Sound Localization & Width